willfindlay/bpfcontain-rs/README.md

     CONFIG_LSM="bpf"
     ```
     * Kernel should be compiled with __pahole >= 0.16__ installed to generate BTF info
+* An up-to-date version of Clang and LLVM (BPFContain is tested on version 12.0 and up)
 * Latest version of __stable Rust__ and __Cargo__ (`curl https://sh.rustup.rs -sSf | sh`)
 * Other dependencies should be handled by Cargo